PRIVACY LAW FELLOWSHIPS

 Application: To apply, please send your resume and transcript to inquiry@teachprivacy.com.

-ZwillGen Fellows work closely with ZwillGen attorneys on a variety of cutting edge and legally challenging Internet privacy, security and surveillance issues.
-Because ZwillGen Fellows wear a variety of hats, we are looking for someone that is not only able to provide high-quality legal analysis in a concise and cogent manner, but also someone who is motivated and enthusiastic and embraces a fast-paced and lively environment.
+ZwillGen Fellows work closely with ZwillGen attorneys on a variety of cutting edge and legally challenging Internet privacy, security, e-commerce, and surveillance issues.
+We provide counseling to our clients but also assist with litigation, FTC and State AG investigations, and data breaches.
+Because ZwillGen Fellows wear a variety of hats, we are looking for fellows that are not only able to provide high-quality legal analysis in a concise and cogent manner, but also who are motivated and enthusiastic, embrace a fast-paced and lively environment, and are eager to learn new things.
 A good sense of humor and a desire to work hard and have fun are a must.
-Fellows are expected to engage in client development, speaking and writing engagements, blogging, teaching, marketing, assisting with development of firm forms and precedent materials, and generally helping out around the firm.
-They are also required to complete a substantial writing assignment (either a law review article or significant journal article) during the Fellowship.
+Fellows are expected to engage in client development, speaking and writing engagements, blogging, marketing, assisting with development of firm forms and precedent materials, and generally helping out around the firm.

 Duration: 12 months

-Application: Qualified and interested candidates should submit to fellowships@zwillgen.com whatever materials they deem interesting and material to our consideration of their candidacy, which should include, at a minimum, a cover letter, resume, law school transcript, and professional references.
+Application: Qualified and interested candidates should submit to fellowship@zwillgen.comat a minimum, a cover letter, resume, law school transcript, writing sample, and professional references.
+Feel free to also include something different that will make your application stand out and help demonstrate your problem-solving creativity.

 ACADEMIA FELLOWSHIPS